DataDog/yubikey/README.md

     1. `ssh -T -vvv git@github.com`

-    2. Use the PIN from Step 4b.
+    2. Use the USER PIN from Step 4iii.

     3. Make sure to touch your Yubikey (see Step 21).